U.S. FAA launches program to help staff voice aviation safety concerns

-WASHINGTON, June 21 (Reuters) - The U.S. Federal Aviation Administration (FAA) said Monday it has launched a program to help make it easier for staff overseeing Boeing (BA.N) and other airplane manufacturers to report safety concerns.
+WASHINGTON (Reuters) - The U.S. Federal Aviation Administration (FAA) said Monday it has launched a program to help make it easier for staff overseeing Boeing and other airplane manufacturers to report safety concerns.

 An independent survey released in August found FAA safety employees said they faced “strong” external pressure from industry and raised concerns the agency does not always prioritize air safety.